Gurzuff/Traffic_Sign-Detection_Recognation/README.md

      * "**model**": [MyModel_32, MyModel_48, MyModel_64]
    * Run **inference_model.py**

+## Deployment Inference with Docker
+Pull the Docker Image:
+* docker pull your-docker-username/your-image-name:your-tag

+Run the Docker Container:
+* docker run -it --rm -v /local/path:/app/Inference_model/inference_docker docker_image

+your-docker-username: Your Docker Hub username.
+your-image-name: The name of your Docker image.
+your-tag: The specific tag of your Docker image.

+Ensure to replace /local/path with the local directory where you want to store the inference results.

 ## Segmentation
 The [Detectron2](https://github.com/facebookresearch/detectron2/blob/main/MODEL_ZOO.md)
 (from facebookresearch) was used to segment road signs from general images.